ACSS-FMSH | Short-Term Postdoctoral Mobility Fellowship Program in the Social Sciences and Humanities

 - Proof of citizenship or long-term residence in an Arab country

-- An official letter from the director of the hosting research center in France addressed to the Arab Council for the Social Sciences and Fondation Maison des Sciences de l’Homme expressing the center’s willingness to host the applicant during the time of fellowship and to provide academic mentoring
+- An official letter from the hosting research center in France addressed to the Arab Council for the Social Sciences and Fondation Maison des Sciences de l’Homme expressing the center’s willingness to host the applicant during the time of fellowship and to provide academic mentoring

 - Reference letter from a member of the institutional affiliation in the region explaining the research activities of the applicant.

 - Access the online application form and enter «Researcher Workspace».

 - You have to be registered on the online platform in order to use it.
 If you haven’t created an account yet, you will be asked to.

 - Create your profile by filling in all your personal information and then enter “create a new application”.

 - Select “Atlas Programme incoming 2020” and then the specific call « FMSH-ACSS: Arab countries > France».

 - Fill in all the information tabs.